 Every month in IPE we analyse the portfolio style of a fund using the return-based Portfolio Analyser developed by London-based firm Style Research.

-For this issue we have selected the Henderson Horizon European fund, managed by Henderson Global Investors.
+For this issue we have chosen the CCF/Fram Euro Smaller Companies fund, managed by Paris-based managers Framlington Unit Management.

-The graph reflects the changes that the fund’s portfolio has undergone during a 12 month period starting in May 2000, based on the fund’s monthly historical data for the last two years, provided by Standard & Poor’s Micropal.
+The graph shows the changes that the portfolio has had during 12 months, starting in February 2000.
+It is based on the fund’s monthly historical data for the last four years provided by Standard & Poor’s Micropal.

-The fund has a five-star rating from Standard & Poor’s and has a three-year performance of 36.03% with a three year volatility of 6.92.
+The CCF/Fram Euro Smaller Companies fund has been rated with two stars by Standard & Poor’s and has a three-year performance of 1.28% with a volatility of 8.32.